superjamie/onepx/README.md

 # onepx

-A one pixel border theme for Metacity, Marco, and XFWM.
+A one pixel black window border theme for Metacity, Marco, and XFWM.

 ![](onepx.png)